Can't Slow Down (Lionel Richie album): Commercial performance and re-releases

 The album reached No. 1 on the Billboard album chart.
 It also spent 59 consecutive weeks inside the Top 10 (including the entire year of 1984) and a total of 160 weeks (over three years) on the Billboard 200.
 After being the third best-selling album of 1984, it went on to win a Grammy Award for Album of the Year in 1985, beating out such heavyweight contenders as Born in the U.S.A. by Bruce Springsteen and Purple Rain by Prince.
 By 1986 the album had sold 15 million copies, eventually selling over 20 million.

 Can't Slow Down achieved the feat of having every single released hit the top ten on the Billboard Hot 100 chart.
-Two songs, "Hello" and "All Night Long (All Night)", both went to #1.
-Other hits include "Stuck on You" (US #3), "Running With the Night" (US #7), and "Penny Lover" (US #8).
+Two songs, "Hello" and "All Night Long (All Night)", both went to No. 1.
+Other hits include "Stuck on You" (US No. 3), "Running With the Night" (US No. 7), and "Penny Lover" (US No. 8).
 The ballad "The Only One" was a significant song from the album which was never released as a single, yet remains a popular staple of Richie's live performances.

 The single "Stuck on You" also reached No. 24 on the Billboard Hot Country Singles & Tracks chart (now Hot Country Songs).

 On May 6, 2003, a two-CD deluxe edition of the album was released in conjunction of the 20th anniversary of the album's original release date.
 This version included several mixes originally included on various singles from the album at the end of the first CD, including instrumental versions of the 12-inch extended mixes of "All Night Long (All Night)" and "Running with the Night".
 Disc 2 showcased demo or alternate versions of all tracks from the original album, plus additional unfinished songs from the same sessions, all previously unreleased.

 Track listing

+All tracks written by Lionel Richie, with additional writers noted.